EmilAnkerstjerne/NodeJS/5._Nodefolio/README.md

 ## Adminpage
-To access adminpage go to http://localhost:8080/admin/dashboard This page will be locked behind a login in a future update.
+To access adminpage go to http://localhost:8080/admin For testing:
+Username: emil
+Password: 123

+## Create new admin user
+To create admin user: npm run create-admin